ruadh/CSCI-E-33a_Final_Project/README.md

 #### Calculating vs. storing offering dates
 TO DO:  explain

-#### Formatting and parsing dates in the template vs. doing it in the back-end and passing the string
+#### Where to format and parse date lists
-TO DO:  technically passing the actual date objects lets us do date-aware stuff.
-Not sure about performance, though
+Formatting and parsing dates in the template vs. doing it in the back-end and passing the string TO DO:  technically passing the actual date objects lets us do date-aware stuff.
+Not sure about performance, though.
+Readability sucks, which is why I passed the string.

 ### Passing the request
 A lot of my functions take request as a parameter when it isn't required for the functionality, because it supports @login_required.  ex:  get_cart could doesn't need the request (we could require that the user argument instead of providing a default), but unauthenticated users should not be able to get order data.